-Students are expected to attend sex education classes that are in their school timetable and take them seriously.
-Although they are not assessed through examination, these classes are still a very important part of the curriculum and a tool to aid personal development and the school expects students to recognise this.
+Students are expected to attend the RSHE lessons that are in their school timetable and take them seriously.
+Although they are not assessed through examination, these classes are still an essential part of the curriculum and a tool to aid personal development.
+The School expects students to recognise this.

 Students should support one another with issues that arise through RSHE by listening in class, and being considerate of other people's feelings and beliefs.
-Complying with confidentiality rules that are set in class are key to effective provision.
-Students who regularly fail to follow these standards of behaviour will be dealt with under the school behaviour policy.
+Complying with Summer 2023 confidentiality rules that are set in class are key to effective provision.
+Students who regularly fail to follow these standards of behaviour will be dealt with under the School Behaviour Policy.